shivashant25/Nerdio-Lab/Hands-on lab/10-monitoring.md

 ## Overview

+Azure Monitor helps you maximize the availability and performance of your applications and services.
+Nerdio Manager for MSP lets us view the Azure Monitoring insights through the NMM Portal.
+In this lab, you'll be accessing the Azure Monitor using Nerdio Manager for MSP and monitoring the Azure Virtual Desktop in Azure portal.

 ## Exercise 1: Access Azure Monitor using Nerdio Manager

+In this exercise, you'll be accessing the Azure Monitor using Nerdio Manager and monitoring the Azure Virtual Desktop in Azure portal.

 1. From the NMM portal, Click on **Accounts** *(1)* from the side blade and click on **Manage** *(2)* on your default NMM Account which you created in Lab 1.